Los Molinos del Río Aguas

 National Geographic made a report about the Casa de la Realidad as a perfect example for low environmental impact and a high living standard at the time.
 The house can store up to 15,000 liters of water .
 The water is pumped through a ram pump from the ancient, Roman water supply system, and can transport 5 liters per minute, 24 hours a day.

-The Casa El Mirador, an associated neighbor project found just two steps away from the Pita-School, collaborates with as a guest-house where we can accomodate up to 15 people.
+The Casa El Mirador, an associated neighbor project found just two steps away from the Pita-School, collaborates with us as a guest-house where we can accomodate up to 15 people.